drewm1980/multi_view_stereo_benchmark/README.md

 Algorithms in the benchmark:

 1. PMVS2, fully working
+1. OpenCV StereoBM and StereoSGBM, fully working
 1. gipuma, compiles and runs, full pipeline not working yet

 Input formats in the benchmark:

 1. PMVS2 format, complete
 1. middlebury format, coded but not tested at all yet
+1. HALCON camera calibration formats are used internally

 ## Licensing